 Gemma’s sensitivity to the house’s fine lines – old and new – shines through most notably in the living and dining rooms, where she deftly combines decorative traditions.
 Twin dazzling Cubist chandeliers by Kelly Wearstler set the tone in the double-aspect space, announcing that while tradition is at the heart of this home, its owners aren’t afraid to have a bit of fun with more modern forms of geometry.
 Similarly, Porta Romana wall lights introduce Art Deco shapes (with a hint of 1970s abstraction) and Suzanne Sharp’s rug design reiterates the graphic theme.
 A more traditional dining table (an antique bought in Ireland) and flowing sofa shapes then act as a counterbalance.
 With scalloped outlines and fringing, the bespoke seating also has more than a hint of Art Deco decadence, reinforced by the velvet upholstery in powdery pink and green.
 ‘Film star glamour and quiet opulence were definitely some of our watchwords for this home,’ adds Gemma.

-Soft versions of green, pink and blue formed the basis of Gemma’s palette as they are the clients’ favourite colours and she has used them to create rooms that are, by turn, serene and then more up tempo, as with the banquette area of the kitchen.
-‘These versatile colours were a joy to work with and show the clients’ playful side,’ says Gemma.
+Soft versions of green, pink and blue formed the basis of Gemma’s palette as they are the clients’ favourite colors and she has used them to create rooms that are, by turn, serene and then more up tempo, as with the banquette area of the kitchen.
+‘These versatile colors were a joy to work with and show the clients’ playful side,’ says Gemma.
 ‘I love that we didn’t go for grey, beige or even the ubiquitous greige,’ she adds with a smile.

 The kitchen was reinstated in the lower ground floor, where it would have been in its Georgian heyday, but has been remodelled in a style that’s both sophisticated and simple, with an emphasis on luxe textures, from marble to creamy soft leather on the bar stools.
 The brass trim on the cabinets is a finishing touch that links the kitchen with living and sleeping spaces above, where chandeliers, chair legs and the decorative finishes on bespoke storage are all fashioned from this metal.
 The banquette area has a cool club-like feel, courtesy of burnished metal, soft leather and a statement light.